dockstore/dockstore-documentation/docs/advanced-topics/docker-alternatives.rst

 the use of root may be unnecessary.
 Whenever possible, dockerfiles on Dockstore should avoid using root.

 Singularity provides a `fake root <https://sylabs.io/guides/3.4/user-guide/fakeroot.html>`_ option that might circumvent the problems using root in certain situations.
-There does not seem to be a way to use this option through cwltool
+There does not seem to be a way to use this option through cwltool.
+It can be used with Cromwell by editing the Singularity command format set in your Cromwell config file.

 More information about compatibility of dockerfiles with Singularity can be found `here <https://sylabs.io/guides/3.4/user-guide/singularity_and_docker.html#best-practices>`_.